 Buying Bitcoin With Your Chosen Payment Method

 However, unless you are happy with the tiny list of available payment methods offered by many types of bitcoin exchanges, you can quickly either run into a wall in terms of convenience or, worse yet, merely by not having any of the options offered available to you at all.
 Not everyone in the world has access to banking, so approaches like a direct deposit into an exchange account aren't always ideal.
 They can also run the risk of being blocked by banks with an anti-crypto sentiment, which is frustratingly commonplace.
-Depending on the types of transactions you are making, you may even find your bank opting to close your account due to some arbitrary rules they seem to make up on the fly.
+Depending on the types of transactions you are making, you may even find your bank opting to close your account due to some arbitrary rules they seem to make up on the fly, especially when they get suspicious that you may be using cryptocurrency exchanges.

-The smallest bitcoin transaction you could make is technically 546 satoshis, which allows you to, in theory, buy less than 10c from someone if you so chose.
+The smallest bitcoin transaction you could make is technically 546 satoshis, which allows you to, in theory, buy less than dollar worth of bitcoin from someone if you so chose.
 However, buying a few cents worth of bitcoin would come with additional costs associated in the form of mining fees that would likely make it not worthwhile.
-That said, if you want to buy $20 worth of bitcoin or more, you'll typically have no problem doing so, provided you find a suitable platform or service which can provide these smaller amounts to you.
+That said, if you want to buy $100 worth of bitcoin or more, you'll typically have no problem doing so, provided you find a suitable platform or service which can provide these smaller amounts to you and perform these types of bitcoin transactions so you can get some satoshis into your bitcoin wallet.

 Is it Worth Investing Small Amounts in Bitcoin?